 Paul-René co-founded Sushi Venture Partners.
 He has had a 25-year executive career in the media industry including Sony Entertainment and Warner Music Group.
 Most recently he was the CEO and Chairman of Warner Music International overseeing a very large global division of TimeWarner.
 Paul-Rene’s expertise in managing large ventures as well as establishing development strategies for new ventures are behind the foundation of SVP and his daily endeavour here.

-Shahar is an Initial Coin Offering expert (theicorocket.com).
-He co-founded Sushi Venture Partners.
-He is an experienced entrepreneur specialising in startup acceleration, business development, product licensing and advisory services in the global tech industry.
+Shahar is a blockchain expert and the co-founder of Sushi Venture Partners.
+He is an experienced entrepreneur specialising in startup acceleration, business development, product licensing and advisory services in the crypto industry.
 Shahar ensures SVP’s structure is nimble, efficient and provides high value to our portfolio companies for their development needs.
 He has close ties with Israel’s technology networks and leads SVP’s deal sourcing.
-Shahar manages SVP’s portfolio, deal-flow, international operations and leads the Startupbootcamp and The Valley Labs accelerator programs in Israel.
+Shahar manages SVP’s portfolio, deal-flow, international operations and leads the Startupbootcamp accelerator programs in Israel.